teamdeeson/codex/docs/working-at-deeson/subscriptions.md

-## Subscriptions
+# Subscriptions

-As we grow we need to keep track of the many software-as-a-service (SaaS) subscriptions we have across the team.
-If we won’t do this we’ve found that we end up paying for unused subscriptions or for the wrong number of users.
+As we grow, we need to keep track of the many software-as-a-service (SaaS) subscriptions we have across the team.
+If we don’t do this, we’ve found that we end up paying for unused subscriptions or for the wrong number of users.
 This costs the company more than it needs to and that’s a bad thing.

 That’s why we say that all subscriptions must be paid for on a Chapter Lead or Director’s company credit card.